 Your website audience is already interested in your products / services.
 So adding more visibility to the program on your site is a no-brainer.

-* Create a dedicated landing page for new registrations
+* Use landing page builders to make dedicated pages for new registrations

 * Add more visibility and strategically place the calls to action on the site.